|

 James Boyd, Wooster, OH I really look forward to each column and I haven’t got one yet that wasn’t enjoyable. – Pete Palmer, baseball author and

-co-editor of the annual “Emerald Guide to Baseball” If you can’t journey back in time to see the old players for yourself, this is definitively the next best thing. – Darryl
+gift. – T.C., Drexel Hill, PA If you can’t journey back in time to see the old players for yourself, this is definitively the next best thing. – Darryl

 Brock, author of the baseball